rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

   - Subscription-started notifications are also sent for dynamic subscriptions.

 - Some of the requirements on transport have been relaxed.

+- The encoding identities have been extended with CBOR encodings, and the "encoding-" prefix has been removed (so that there is a better on the wire representation).

 ### Removed Functionality